 Real estate is a big part of the American Dream.
 Whether you are working on buying your first home, your starter home or a business property, the process of purchasing a property or a building can be a complicated one!
-Many times, you will need an expert who isn’t necessarily a real estate attorney, like a realtor.
-However, there are a few instances when you do require the expert help of a real estate attorney, including:
+Many times, you will need a professional who isn’t necessarily a real estate attorney, like a realtor.
+However, there are a few instances when you do require the experienced help of a real estate attorney, including:

 - Legal Requirements: There are some states that actually require a real estate attorney be present for certain transactions, including North Carolina, South Carolina, Delaware and New York.
 Purchasing real estate in these states means that, yes, you need a real estate attorney!

 - Complicated Purchases: A good portion of real estate purchases are very straightforward, aside from a few negotiations.
 However, if your transaction is high value one, a property with liens, water rights, requiring special insurances, beach front, a historical property, has zoning issues or any number or other things, a real estate attorney should ensure the sale goes through without issue.